 - Motivational interviewing: With this patient-centered counseling, you’ll address your feelings toward change

 In terms of medications, both methadone and buprenorphine can be used effectively.
 These medications work by binding to the same opioid receptors in your brain that fentanyl does.
 Naltrexone is another option.
 This medication blocks the opioid receptors and negates the effects of fentanyl.

 Fentanyl Help Hotline

 If you or someone you love is dealing with an addiction problem and you are worried that fentanyl is involved, it is best to seek out professional treatment immediately.
 Calling a fentanyl addiction hotline will help ensure that you get the help that you need as soon as possible.

 Reaching out to an addiction hotline will help put you in contact with professional treatment services and certified addiction specialists to make sure you are getting the help you need.

 Whether you feel a loved one has a problem with fentanyl or you’re struggling with opioid addiction yourself, you don’t need to do this alone.

-Get in touch with the friendly team here at Renaissance Recovery and we’ll walk you through your best options to get back on track.
-Call us right now at 866.330.9449.
+Get in touch with the friendly team here at Renaissance Recovery’s California rehab and we’ll walk you through your best options to get back on track.
+Call our addiction hotline at 866.330.9449.